hapytex/django-antipatterns/troubleshooting/mysql-can-not-extract-filter-on-attributes-of-a-date-time-object-when-timezones-are-enabled.md

-% MySQL can not extract/filter on attributes of a `date(time)` object when timezones are enabled
+% MySQL can not extract/filter on attributes of a `date(time)` object when time zones are enabled
 ---
 type: troubleshooting
 ---